luvcolds/Forza-Horizon-Discord-Rich-Presence/README.md

 - **Car Database Updates:** Click "Update Cars" to automatically fetch the latest car list from this repository.
 - **Set & Forget:** Enable "Run on Startup" and "Launch Minimized" to let the app run silently in your system tray.
 - **SimHub:** Fully compatible with SimHub and other software that uses your forza telemetry.
+Just use same port which uses SimHub.
+- **OpenXBL:** Update frequency is optimized to preserve your free API limits.